 Middle School Community Service

 Community Service in the Middle School reflects students’ growing concern for the world around them with opportunities that are ideal for their overall development.
-Each grade participates in two “Days of Service” with their entire class each year.
+Each grade participates in a “Day of Service” with their entire class each year.

 It’s a perfect opportunity for students to have the boundaries of their comfort zone stretched a bit.
 It gives them a head start in thinking about worlds that they’re not the center of and thinking about perspectives that aren’t their own.
 I think it’s the beginning of a long process of developing compassion and empathy.

 Seeing the challenges students face in some of our largest school districts provides invaluable perspective.
-At the 93rd Street School in Los Angeles, our students volunteer right in the classrooms, connecting with other students and celebrating the power of literacy and poetry to enhance lives.
-The focus of the first fall visit is reader’s theatre, which uses the dramatization of literature to teach reading fluency and comprehension.
-During their second visit, they work with the poetry slam group “Get Lit!” to encourage an interest in writing and reciting poetry.
+At Holmes Avenue Elementary School in Los Angeles, our students volunteer right in the classrooms, connecting with other students and celebrating the power of literacy and poetry to enhance lives.

 - Harbor Interfaith